Maya peoples: Guatemala

-In Guatemala, indigenous people of Maya descent comprise around 42% of the population.
-Despite the population size, it is reported that many still experience discrimination and oppression.
-The largest and most traditional Maya populations are in the western highlands in the departments of Baja Verapaz, Quiché, Totonicapán, Huehuetenango, Quetzaltenango, and San Marcos; their inhabitants are mostly Maya.
+In Guatemala, Indigenous people of Maya descent comprise around 42% of the population.
+Many Maya still experience discrimination and oppression.
+The largest Maya populations are found in the western highlands where they make up the majority of populations in the departments of Baja Verapaz, Quiché, Totonicapán, Huehuetenango, Quetzaltenango, and San Marcos.

 The Maya people of the Guatemala highlands include the Achi, Akatek, Chuj, Ixil, Jakaltek, Kaqchikel, Kʼicheʼ, Mam, Poqomam, Poqomchiʼ, Qʼanjobʼal, Qʼeqchiʼ, Tzʼutujil and Uspantek.

 The Qʼeqchiʼ live in lowland areas of Alta Vera Paz, Peten, and Western Belize.
 Over the course of the succeeding centuries a series of land displacements, re-settlements, persecutions and migrations resulted in a wider dispersal of Qʼeqchiʼ communities, into other regions of Guatemala (Izabal, Petén, El Quiché).
-They are the 2nd largest ethnic Maya group in Guatemala (after the Kʼicheʼ) and one of the largest and most widespread throughout Central America.
+They are the second-largest ethnic Maya group in Guatemala (after the Kʼicheʼ) and one of the largest and most widespread throughout Central America.

 In Guatemala, the Spanish colonial pattern of keeping the native population legally separate and subservient continued well into the 20th century.
-This resulted in many traditional customs being retained, as the only other option than traditional Maya life open to most Maya was entering the Hispanic culture at the very bottom rung.
+This resulted in many traditional customs being retained, as the only other option than traditional Maya life open to most Maya was entering the westeren culture at the very bottom rung.
 Because of this many Guatemalan Maya, especially women, continue to wear traditional clothing, that varies according to their specific local identity.

 The southeastern region of Guatemala (bordering with Honduras) includes groups such as the Chʼortiʼ.
 The northern lowland Petén region includes the Itza, whose language is near extinction but whose agroforestry practices, including use of dietary and medicinal plants may still tell us much about pre-colonial management of the Maya lowlands.

+History

+The Classic period of Mesoamerican civilization corresponds to the height of the Maya civilization.
+It is represented by countless sites throughout Guatemala, although the largest concentration is in Petén.
+This period is characterized by urbanisation, the emergence of independent city-states, and contact with other Mesoamerican cultures.

+This lasted until approximately 900 AD, when the Classic Maya civilization collapsed.
+The Maya abandoned many of the cities of the central lowlands or were killed by a drought-induced famine.